ZwerOxotnik/factorio-candran-example/README.md

 Requirements
 ------------

-I recommend to install [luaver] (use alternatives forks/ways if it's outdated) for managing versions of Lua and [luarocks].
+I recommend to install [luaver] (use alternative forks/ways if it's outdated) for managing versions of Lua and [luarocks].

 Installation of dependencies on Debian and Ubuntu: